For Applicants | Eligibility |

 PEER applicants must hold a career-track position or equivalent at their respective institution or organization.
-Applicants should be working in the country from which they are applying and should be nationals (citizens or permanent residents) of a PEER-eligible country for the focus area to which they are applying.
+Applicants should be living and working in the country from which they are applying and should be nationals (citizens or permanent residents) of the PEER-eligible country for the focus area to which they are applying.
 Women and social scientists are strongly encouraged to apply.

-PIs of currently active PEER grants are not eligible to apply to serve as PIs in future cycles of PEER until their first funded project has been successfully completed.
-For the current cycle of the program (Cycle 7), this successful completion date must be prior to September 1, 2018.
+PIs of currently active PEER awards are not eligible to apply to serve as PIs or co-PIs in future cycles of PEER until their first funded project has been successfully completed.
+For the current cycle of the program (Cycle 8), this successful completion date must be prior to September 1, 2019.

 Prior PEER awardees who re-apply for PEER funding must justify how their proposal is distinct from their prior PEER award and/or how the proposed work builds on previous PEER work to address new research questions.

 USG-Supported Partner Eligibility

 PEER applicants are required to partner with a U.S. Government (USG)-supported researcher who currently receives funding from or is employed by one of the following agencies:

 - Agricultural Research Service (ARS)